Blanen/Blanen.github.io/readme.md

 I participated in the validation of our angle-calculation code.

-I found a tool to use called protractor to use to manually record the angles of images.
+I found a tool to use called protractor to manually record the angles of images.

 I generated the frames from the videos with ffmpeg.